 These top performers face the same economy and competitors as other salespeople in the company.
 They sell the same product at the same price.
 So, what makes them stand out year after year?
 That’s what I always try to find out when I’m asked to help a company boost its sales.

-So, after I identified who the top-performing salespeople of this company were, I studied their sales strategy.
+So, after I identified this company's top-performing salespeople, I studied their sales strategy.
 After that, I let go of 25% of the sales team who delivered less than 3% of sales for the company.
 I then trained the remaining salespeople to follow the same sales strategy of the top players.